UMAprotocol/protocol/documentation/oracle/governance/UMA_token_holder_responsibilities.md

 A tutorial on how to vote on price requests from CLI is [here](../tutorials/voting_with_uma_tokens.md).
 Voters can also use the [Voting dApp](https://vote.umaproject.org/).

+Voters who participate and vote correctly earn an inflationary reward (currently 0.05% of total network token supply), distributed pro-rata by stake.

 ## Voting on price requests

 Owners of UMA tokens will occasionally be asked to vote on price requests from financial contracts in a 2-stage (commit and reveal) voting period.
 Each stage is open for 24 hours, so each voting period is 48 hours.